atdixon/nq/README.md

 The latter will execute a randomized heuristic based solver that may perform better than the default (dfs-based) solver for larger values of N.

+NOTE: the solver restricts solutions to a specialized class that includes no three colinear queen placements.